How to extract hyperlinks from Word using GroupDocs.Parser for Java

 }

-Handling exceptions keeps your application stable when it encounters corrupted files or unsupported formats.
+Proper exception handling keeps your application stable when it encounters corrupted files or unsupported formats.
+The ParserException hierarchy lets you differentiate between I/O errors, format issues, and permission problems.

 import com.groupdocs.parser.Parser;